Inside Trump's 2,400-Calorie McDonald's Order

 It's no secret that Donald Trump shares America's unconditional love for fast food.
-Although many joints' plethora of menu options make it easy to grab a quick (and potentially nutritionally-sound) meal every so often, Trump's go-to dinner isn't one of the healthier options.
-In fact, the new book Let Trump Be Trump, written by two insiders, reveals just how bad our president's fast food dinner can be at times.
+Although many popular chains have a plethora of menu options that make it easy to grab a quick (and potentially nutritionally-sound) meal every so often, Trump's go-to dinner isn't one of the healthier options.
+In fact, in the 2017 book Let Trump Be Trump, two insiders revealed just how bad the president's fast-food dinner order can be at times.

-So what does the Donald prefer to nosh on for his p.m. meal?
-Come evening time, President Trump has been known to place an order from McDonald's for two Filet-O-Fish sandwiches, two Big Macs, and a chocolate malt—and it's exactly as unhealthy as it sounds.
+So, what does Trump prefer to nosh on for his p.m. meal?
+Come evening time, President Trump has been known to place an order from McDonald's for two Filet-O-Fish sandwiches, two Big Macs, and a chocolate milkshake—and it's exactly as unhealthy as it sounds.
 We break down the scary nutritionals here.
 And for more, make sure to check out these 21 healthiest cooking hacks of all time.

-We'll give the Donald the benefit of the doubt and assume he orders a small.
+We'll give Trump the benefit of the doubt and assume he orders a small.
 Even then, the McCafé Chocolate Shake packs over 500 calories, a whopping 74 grams of sugar (that's 24 more grams than the FDA recommends you consume of added sugar per day), and half a gram of trans fat.
 (Related: 10 Worst Menu Items at McDonald's.)

 The book, Let Trump Be Trump, doesn't mention french fries as part of Trump's go-to order, but that doesn't mean he doesn't eat them.